rticommunity/rticonnextdds-fluent-bit-plugins/examples/McAfee/README.md

      through the Tail configuration parameter `Key`).

 ### The filter block
-The configuration file also defines a **Grep Filter** with the following rule:
+The configuration file also defines a **grep filter** with the following rule:

 ```
 [FILTER]